 Gochujang Mayo Substitutions

-Sesame-Ginger Gochujang Mayo: Add 1 teaspoon of freshly grated ginger and 1 teaspoon of toasted sesame seeds to the Gochujang mayo.
-This variation brings a zesty kick and aromatic sesame flavor to the mix.
+Sesame Ginger Gochujang Mayo: Add 1 teaspoon freshly grated ginger and a pinch of toasted sesame seeds for extra warmth and depth.

 How to Store Gochujang Mayo